-To provide some context of longer-term performance, the chart above illustrates the performance of the FCFP portfolios since their inception in 2020 to the most recent quarter end.
+To provide some context for longer-term performance, the chart above illustrates the performance of the FCFP portfolios from their inception in 2020 to the most recent quarter-end.
 The portfolios now have just over 2 years of performance data in some of the most challenging market conditions we have seen.

 FCFP Portfolios Are On-Track With Expectations

-The FCFP portfolios continue to have a core focus toward high quality businesses.
+The FCFP portfolios continue to have a core focus towards high-quality businesses.
 Our investment partners are closely monitoring the solution to ensure the strategies remain suitable for our clients.

 Sustainability Remains Key

 The portfolios continue to keep sustainability at their core, though the past few months have given us proof that sustainable investing indeed carries different characteristics and brings its own benefits and challenges in different market conditions.
 It is, for this reason, we continue to keep sustainability as a key consideration within the portfolios, but not at the expense of having a well-diversified suitable investment proposition for our clients.

 With inflation continuing to rise faster than wages, it is expected that consumers’ ability to spend would be restricted, which could be enough to reduce demand.
 The Central Banks’ decision to raise interest rates makes it more difficult to borrow, adding another layer of pressure onto the economy, which brings with it the risk of the economy dipping into a recession.
 A full-scale recession is not expected, though it is important that policymakers keep these risks in mind when implementing their next stages.